danrwilliam/wxml/README.md

 This decorator associates a `ViewModel` class with an Xml file.
 The path to the Xml file is relative to the file that the class is defined in.

-### wxml.Component
+### wxml.Control

-This decorator exposes a class for use as a custom component in an Xml file.
+This decorator informs wxml about a custom wxPython widget, so it can be used in an Xml file.

 ### wxml.invoke_ui